 What Should I Do Right Now If I’m a Victim of Identity Theft?

-True identity theft occurs when a fraudster pretends to be you and uses your personal information to open lines of credit in your name.
-However, if you have already had your identity and your credit preyed upon by a scam artist then the time for preventative action has passed.
+True identity theft happens when a fraudster uses your personal information to open credit lines in your name.
+If a scam artist has already targeted your identity and credit, preventative action is no longer an option.

 Now it is time to play defense and do some damage control.
 Thankfully, there are extensive protections afforded to victims of identity theft under the Fair Credit Reporting Act (FCRA).
 The following are 4 very important steps to follow for anyone who has been a victim of identity theft: